igor-bulygin/tdvs-gthb/docs/api/priv/v1/chat/chats.md

 In the `preview` property, we have:
 * `title`: Represented by the names of the members in the chat.
 Currently only one member by chat
+* `image`: Main image of the chat.
+Currently is the profile image of the first member different of the connected user
 * `text`: Last message in the chat
 * `unread`: If the chat is marked as unread by the current user
 * `messages`: Total number of messages in the chat